 If the default built-in Automation criteria to set lifecycle stages do not match how you would like to segment accounts, the built-in Automation can be unpublished and your own unique criteria can be created!

 Setting a lifecycle stage is available as an Automation step and can be included in any Automation workflow.

-More information on editing built-in automations can be found in our resource article on built-in automations.
+More information on editing built-in automation can be found in our resource article on built-in automation.